1. Relative Inflation

 Productivity is a measure of output per input.
 The most common measure would be labour productivity.
 For example, with improved technology and education, a country can enjoy higher labour productivity and therefore produce goods at a lower cost.
 Higher labour productivity is the key to increasing competitiveness and living standards at the same time.

-This shows labour productivity index for UK and Germany.
+This shows labour productivity index for the UK and Germany.
 Between 1990 and 2005, Germany labour productivity increased 25 base points.
 UK labour productivity increased by 35 base points.
 Showing that the UK had faster improvements in labour productivity during this period.

 3. Exchange Rate